LouisWarren99/Book2/BOOK_PREMISE.md

 - Information that British (Bletchley Park) are reading German communications
 - Understanding of the scale and impact of Allied signals intelligence

-**Allied Capabilities** (Defensive Intelligence Only):
-- Allied intelligence methods and capabilities
-- Known Allied technical capabilities (1943)
-- Future Allied operations that would affect Germany:
-  - Strategic bombing plans (Oil Plan targeting synthetic fuel plants, May 1944)
-  - General invasion planning (Second Front will come, multiple locations analyzed)
-  - Allied production capabilities

 **What Intelligence Package Does NOT Include**:
+  German knowledge of what the Allies know about germany (beyond their own spies and the knowledge they have just agained about what spies operate in their territory) This does allow them (if they have the documentation) to know what the allies likely know about german near term/long term plans and capabilties.
 - ❌ Specific Allied war plans or troop dispositions (not offensive intelligence)
 - ❌ D-Day date or exact landing locations
 - ❌ Specific Allied operational orders
-- ❌ How to "win" the war (only information about German vulnerabilities and Allied capabilities)
+- ❌ How to "win" the war

 ---

-## WHAT IS EXPLICITLY EXCLUDED
+## WHAT IS EXPLICITLY EXCLUDED FROM THE STORY

 ### ATOMIC WEAPONS TECHNOLOGY